 What is JavaScript SEO?

 JavaScript SEO is the practice of ensuring search engines can properly crawl, render, and index content generated or modified by JavaScript.
-It's critical for sites built with React, Angular, or Vue.
+It's critical.

 What is JavaScript SEO?